dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 - Debugging
   - `ToString()` returns JSON for easy inspection (same as `JsonElement.ToString()`).
   - `GetPath()` to determine where a given node is at in a tree.
 This is also used to provide detail in exceptions.
+  - The attribute `[DebuggerTypeProxy]` is used for `JsonNode`-derived classes to display the JSON, Path and property\item counts.
+The JSON will be a `string` property to allow usage of the JSON visualizer.
 - LINQ
   - `IEnumerable<JsonNode>`-based `JsonObject` and `JsonNode`.
   - `Parent` and `Root` properties to support querying against relationships and to support a single global `JsonNodeOptions`.